yast/yast.github.io/doc/architecture.md

 Most communication with the underlying system being installed or configured is handled by a component called SCR (for System Configuration Repository).
-Apart from some well-known exceptions, components are discouraged to access directly to system files (or any other system resources, for that matter) and encouraged to use SCR instead.
+Apart from some well-known exceptions, components are discouraged from direct access to system files (or any other system resources, for that matter) and encouraged to use SCR instead.